 The 6139 was the first chronograph to have a vertical clutch, a feature considered to be one of the hallmarks of a superior automatic chronograph movement.
 The 6139 features an automatic column wheel timing control and an integrated chronograph, which means the entire movement was designed and built to be a chronograph, vice being an automatic movement with a mere timing module.
 The 6139 movement features a single register chronograph allowing time to be measured in increments of 30 minutes.

-This Cevert comes with its original H-link bracelet, nylon NATO strap, Pelican travel case, and springbar tool.
+This Cevert comes with a solid Uncle Seiko H-link bracelet, nylon NATO strap, Pelican travel case, and springbar tool.

-DIAL: Original dark blue Seiko-signed dial, with original minute, hour and vibrant red chronograph hands.
+DIAL: Dark blue Seiko-signed dial, with matching minute, hour and vibrant red chronograph hands.
 Day/date - with English/Spanish day variants - at 3 o’clock position works nicely.
-Original inner tachymeter ring rotates smoothly as designed.
-Lume plots are in pearly white condition, with correct sugar cube texture, and shine following exposure to strong light.
+Inner tachymeter ring rotates smoothly as designed.
+Lume plots are in pearly white condition, with slight uniform patina and correct sugar cube texture, and shine following exposure to strong light.

-CASE: Original 41mm (w/o crown, 42mm with) x 46mm stainless steel case with original "water 70 resist" signed caseback.
-Original red and blue “Pepsi” bezel insert is in excellent condition, with ever no fade evident.
-Case lines are quite sharp, with no evidence of machine polishing, and the brushing on the top of the case remains.
+CASE: 41mm (w/o crown, 42mm with) x 46mm stainless steel case with "water 70 resist" signed caseback.
+Red and blue “Pepsi” bezel insert remains intace with little wear, and case lines remain sharp with no evidence of machine polishing.
+Brushed finish on top of the case remains.

 CRYSTAL: Hardlex crystal, no scratches or imperfections.